Apia, the capital of Samoa, is a small, bustling city situated on the north coast of the Samoan island of Upolu.

 Samoan Cultural Centre

-We happened to visit on the same day as a tourism delegation from Tonga so we were lucky enough to experience all the activities on offer at the village.
+We visited on the same day as a tourism delegation from Tonga so we were lucky enough to experience all the activities on offer!

 Our guide was extremely passionate and knowledgeable about Samoan history and culture and answered any and every question asked of him.

-In one fale, we witnessed wood carvers making lava bowls.
+In one fale, we witnessed wood carvers making intricate lava bowls.

-We learned how traditional Samoan hot stone ovens (called an Umu) are constructed and used for cooking food.
-We saw how to intricately wrap fish in palm leaves for cooking (and we got to eat the fish later)!
-Our guide showed us how to break a coconut – he made it look a lot easier than it actually is!
+In another, we learned how traditional Samoan hot stone ovens (called an Umu) are constructed and used for cooking food.
+We witnessed fish expertly wrapped in palm leaves in preparation for cooking plus our guide showed us how to break a coconut.
+He made it look a lot easier than it actually is!

-We enjoyed watching how siapo cloth is made and watched artists painting onto it.
-These artists were all female and were working whilst their children played happily around them.
-We bought a couple of artworks here; the prices were comparable to the flea market and it was great to buy direct from the actual artist.
+We enjoyed watching how siapo cloth is made and watched the artists painting it.
+The female artists were working whilst their children played happily around them.

-The highlight for our children (bizarrely) was watching a stoic young local undergoing a phase of traditional tattooing.
+The highlight for our children was watching a stoic young local man undergoing one of the traditional tattooing phases.

 The watching crowd was so silent you could have heard a pin drop.
 Photos are forbidden here (understandably)!

-The finale encourages anyone of shared South Pacific heritage to join and it was a spine tingling moment when the entire Tongan delegation joined in the body slapping, rhythmic dancing.
-It was a wonderful memory we will not forget.
+The finale of a Fia Fia encourages anyone of South Pacific heritage to join in and it was a spine tingling moment when the entire Tongan delegation joined in the body slapping, rhythmic dancing and rich, thunderous singing.
+It was a wonderful moment we will not forget.

-Our visit ended with a delicious meal of the food we had earlier seen being cooked in the umu.
+Our visit ended with a delicious meal of the food we had watched being prepared earlier.

 The Samoan Cultural Centre is unmissable thing to do in Apia.